BDC Hamburger Icon

 • Devise specific, measurable goals for your workforce.

-• Encourage employees to self-identify as disabled so you can accurately track your progress.
+• Encourage employees to self-identify as having a disability so you can accurately track your progress.

 • Communicate your inclusive hiring goal to every department and hiring manager in your company.

-• Educate your hiring managers about how disabled workers can contribute and how specific disability types can make job candidates more suited for certain positions.
+• Educate your hiring managers about how employees with disabilities can contribute and how specific disability types can make job candidates more suited for certain positions.

 Additionally, consider partnering with workforce development organizations like state vocational rehabilitation agencies, your local Center for Independent Living chapter, the VA and the Social Security Administration’s Ticket to Work program.